yoctoproject/poky/documentation/profile-manual/usage.rst

             .

-Each line in the trace above shows what was happening in the kernel on a given cpu, to the level of detail of function calls.
+Each line in the trace above shows what was happening in the kernel on a given CPU, to the level of detail of function calls.
 Each entry shows the function called, followed by its caller (after the arrow).

 The function tracer gives you an extremely detailed idea of what the